GinBoiii/AlarmClock/README.md

 # AlarmClock
-Part of our dragonhack project
+Part of our Dragonhack 2022 project

+- Gin; head of Saškotova klapa